In Microsoft Excel, the Quick Access Toolbar is a customizable toolbar independent of the tabs on the ribbon.

-You can see often used commands Save, Undo and Redo already on the toolbar.
+You can see the often-used commands Save, Undo, and Redo already on the toolbar.

-If you want to remove those, or more likely, add some commands you often use on the toolbar, you can do that by going to File, than Options, and then Quick Access Toolbar.
+If you want to remove those, or more likely, add some commands you often use on the toolbar, you can do that by going to File, then Options, and then Quick Access Toolbar.

-Alternatively, you can also select additional commands, or go to More Commands option, in the toolbar menu:
+Alternatively, you can also select additional commands or go to the More Commands option in the toolbar menu:

 You have multiple “sources” for your commands, and we will here go with All Commands: